maxime-bc/huffman-java/README.md

 Main (-f=<inputFile> | -s=<inputString>) [-hV] [-o=<outputFile>]

   -s, --string=<inputString>  Take a string as an input.
   -f, --file=<inputFile>      Take a text file as an input.

-  -o, --output=<outputFile>   Output compressed string into a file.

   -h, --help                  Show this help message and exit.
   -V, --version               Print version information and exit.